 Borisov was part of the Grand Duchy of Lithuania in medieval times.
 When Lithuania merged with Poland in 1569, Borisov was part of that merged nation.
 The Jewish community dates from that period and followed the usual Polish pattern of settlement in the towns as merchants and craftspeople.
 In 1793 after the second partition of Poland, Borisov became part of the Pale of Jewish Settlement within the Russian Empire.

 Borisov's big moment in secular history came in 1812 during the Napoleonic Wars when Napoleon's Army was being chased by the Russian Army and they crossed the Berezina River near Borisov.
 Tens of thousands died.
 Much of Borisov was destroyed.
 See Battle of Berezina for more information.
-An anecdote about the experience of the Borisov Jewish community during this time appears here.

 A number of nineteenth century artists painted representations of the Battle of Berezina.
 Here is one by January Suchodolski.